 He said the rooftop arrays will first power the buildings that house them.
 Any remaining electricity generation will power other campus buildings.

-Boyd Jones, the contractor selected during a recent public bidding process, will begin construction of the solar array by late September, 2018.
+Boyd Jones, the contractor selected during a recent public bidding process, will begin construction by late September, 2018.
 It will be energized by January 2019.

 “We continually seek new ways to advance energy services and options to meet our customers’ needs,” said Wyndle Young, manager of Mid/Small Commercial and Industrial Sales & Services for OPPD.
 “This solar pilot at UNMC introduces a new business model for us to explore, Energy as a Service.”

 The solar arrays will use a combination of east- and west-facing panels.
-They will be built to maximize the energy produced in each square foot of roof space, while reducing shade between rows, and limiting the overall weight added to the roof, Friesen said.
+This configurations maximizes the energy produced in each square foot of roof space.
+It also reduces shade between rows, and limits the overall weight added to the roof, Friesen said.